7. Multidimensional numeric data at a glance#

 • images, where \(x_{i,j}\) represents the intensity of a colour component (e.g., red, green, blue or shades of grey or hue, saturation, brightness; compare Section 16.4) of a pixel in the \((n-i+1)\)-th row and the \(j\)-th column.

-In practice, more complex and less-structured data can quite often be mapped to a tabular form.
+In practice, more complex and less-structured data can often be mapped to a tabular form.
 For instance, a set of audio recordings can be described by measuring the overall loudness, timbre, and danceability of each song.
-Also, a collection of documents can be described by means of the degrees of belongingness to some automatically discovered topics (e.g., someone said that Joyce’s Ulysses is 80% travel literature, 70% comedy, and 50% heroic fantasy, but let us not take it for granted).
+Also, a collection of documents can be described by means of the degrees of belongingness to some automatically discovered topics (e.g., someone may claim that the Lord of the Rings is 80% travel literature, 70% comedy, and 50% heroic fantasy, but let’s not take it for granted).

-Additionally, will sometimes use the following notation to emphasise that \(\mathbf{X}\) consists of \(n\) rows:
+Additionally, we will sometimes use the following notation to emphasise that \(\mathbf{X}\) consists of \(n\) rows:

 \[ \mathbf{X} = \left[ \begin{array}{c} \mathbf{x}_{1,\cdot} \\ \mathbf{x}_{2,\cdot} \\ \vdots\\ \mathbf{x}_{n,\cdot} \\ \end{array} \right]. \]